Element84/terraform-aws-stac-server/README.md

 - Authenticate to the AWS account you're deploying to
 - Install [tfenv](https://github.com/tfutils/tfenv), then use it to install Terraform: `tfenv install`
   - This will install the specific Terraform version denoted in `.terraform-version`, which has been explicitly tested with this module.
 As an alternative to using tfenv, simply install that version of Terraform directly
-- Optionally add a `backend.tf` to point to a remote Terraform state store, rather than storing state locally.
-See `/utils/cicd` for an S3 example
+- Optionally point to a remote Terraform state store, rather than storing state locally.
+See [/utils/cicd](./utils/cicd) for an S3 example
 - Initialize Terraform: `terraform init`
 - Edit `default.tfvars`, noting that some var values are invalid placeholders which must be updated
 - You're now ready to validate/plan/apply, e.g. `terraform apply -var-file=default.tfvars`

+**Example Usages:**

+- [/utils/cicd](./utils/cicd) in this repository provides an example used by our CI/CD tests

+- [filmdrop-aws-tf-modules](https://github.com/Element84/filmdrop-aws-tf-modules) is a complete working example usage in the core FilmDrop module

 <!-- BEGIN_TF_DOCS -->
 ## Requirements